-“And beside this, giving all diligence, add to your faith virtue; and to virtue knowledge" (II Peter 1:5)
+“And beside this, giving all diligence, add to your faith virtue; and to virtue knowledge.”
+(2 Peter 1:5)

 Essentially the same Greek word is also translated “study” and “labor” and “endeavor.”
-Paul commands: "Study to show thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth" (II Timothy 2:15).
-He beseeches us always to be "Endeavoring to keep the unity of the Spirit in the bond of peace” (Ephesians 4:3).
-We are even told to "labor therefore to enter into that rest” (Hebrews 4:11).
+Paul commands, “Study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth” (2 Timothy 2:15).
+He beseeches us always to be “endeavouring to keep the unity of the Spirit in the bond of peace” (Ephesians 4:3).
+We are even told to “labour therefore to enter into that rest” (Hebrews 4:11).

 There are many other such exhortations in which Christian diligence is urged or shown in reference to other Christian virtues.
 There is one key verse, however, in which diligence itself is commanded as a Christian duty: “Not slothful in business; fervent in spirit; serving the Lord” (Romans 12:11).
 Here the word “business” is the same as “diligence.”
 That is, each Christian is commanded to “be diligent in diligence!”

 Christian salvation is received solely by grace through faith.
 The Christian life, however, demands diligence.
-Can we not, as our text commands, give all diligence in our service to the Lord who gave His life for us?
+Can we not, as today’s verse commands, give all diligence in our service to the Lord who gave His life for us?
 HMM

 Days of Praise Podcast is a podcast based on the Institute for Creation Research quarterly print devotional, Days of Praise.
 Start your day with devotional readings written by Dr. Henry Morris, Dr. Henry Morris III, Dr. John Morris, and others to strengthen and encourage you in your Christian faith.